 PAWS- post-acute withdrawal syndrome is still not well known to addicts and alcoholics in recovery.
 Coincidentally, the “chip” dates of recovery, 30, 60, 90 days, and six months are when PAWS tends to rear its head and cause heart ache for those in recovery.
 Long term treatment is the best solution to addiction because it gives those in recovery a safe and secure place to navigate PAWS and continue through treatment remaining sober.

-Post acute withdrawal syndrome is the reappearance of early recovery symptoms.
+Post-acute withdrawal syndrome is the reappearance of early recovery symptoms.
 Symptoms of withdrawal and detox suddenly reappear as though it were yesterday.
-For those who do not understand PAWS, they are shocked and disappointed by sudden cravings and urges which they haven’t felt in weeks.
+Those who do not understand PAWS are shocked and disappointed by sudden cravings and urges that they haven’t felt in weeks.
 PAWS is not a failure or a sign that you are regressing.
-Quite the contrary, PAWS means that you are progressing in your recovery and the harmful toxins of drugs and alcohol are continuing to leave your system.
-Don’t give up on your recovery yet, there is still more to do.
+Quite the contrary, PAWS means that you are progressing in your recovery, and the harmful toxins of drugs and alcohol are continuing to leave your system.
+Don’t give up on your recovery yet; there is still more to do.

 Symptoms Of PAWS

 After finally finding some stability, PAWS can feel like being thrown back onto the roller coaster ride of early addiction.
 Symptoms of PAWS tend to pass in a short amount of time.
 Once these symptoms start to show up, equip yourself to handle or treat them, remembering that this too shall pass.
 Soon you will go back to feeling normal.
 Symptoms can include:

 - Shifting moods or feeling uncontrollable mood swings

 - High anxiety, feeling anxious, worrying about trivial matters.